The total spine of the Milnor fibration of a plane curve singularity: A potential for

 By \Cref{cor:ups_pol} and \Cref{cor:Gapol_ah} \cref{it:Gapol_ah_pos}, the index is nonpositive, and so $\karo_{i,\theta}$ does not have a pole at $v=0$.
 Therefore, $\karo_{i,\theta}$ extends as a closed form on $\Drosc_{i,\theta}$, which is a disjoint union of copies of $\C$.
 It follows that $\karo_{i,\theta}$ is exact, i.e. there exists $\phiro_{i,\theta}:\Droc_{i,\theta}\to\R$ with $\karo_{i,\theta} = d\phiro_{i,\theta}$, or equivalently, $\xiro_{i,\theta} = \nabla \phiro_{i,\theta}$.
 Furthermore, $\phiro_{i,\theta}$ extends continuously over the punctures corresponding to the edge $ik$, and so, has a constant limit at each corresponding boundary component.

-If $i$ is invariant, then the same argument as above applies to show that $\phi_i$ has a limit at a puncture corresponding to $ik$, if $i$ is oriented from $i$ to $k$, using, again, \Cref{lem:int_ind}.
+If $i$ is invariant, then the same argument as above applies to show that $\phi_i$ has a limit at a puncture corresponding to $ik$, if $i$ is such that $i \to k$, using, again, \Cref{lem:int_ind}.
 This finishes the proof. \end{proof}

-\section{Singularities on the boundary of $\Yropol$}
+\chapter{Singularities on the Boundary of $Y^{\mathrm{ro}}_{\mathrm{pol}}$}

 In this section we study the singularities of $\xiro_U$ (\Cref{def:xiroU}) on $\partial \Uro$.
-Fix a point $p \in \Sigma_{i}$ with $i \neq 0$ and assume that the strict transform of $\{f_y=0\}$ defines the polar curve $P_i$ \Cref{def:relative_polar}.
+Fix a point $p \in \Sigma_{i}$ with $i \neq 0$ and assume that the strict transform of $\{f_y=0\}$ defines the polar curve $P_i$.
 Since $\pipol$ resolves the polar curve $P_i$ (\Cref{def:relative_polar}), the function $\pipol^*f_y$ vanishes along a smooth curve $\tilde{P}_i$ passing through $p$ meeting $D_i^\circ$ transversely.
 As a consequence, on top of choosing $u$ so that $x=u^{c_{0,i}}$ as in \Cref{not:other_exc_coord}, we can choose $v$ so that

-\subsection{Spinal cells}
+\section{Spinal cells}

 In this subsection we give name to the sets of trajectories of the vector field $\pipol^*\xi$ that converge to points in the sets $\Sigma_i$.